parse-community/docs/_includes/php/getting-started.md

 The Parse PHP SDK is fully open source, and anyone can contribute to make it better, or make their own changes if necessary.
 Check out the [GitHub repository](https://github.com/ParsePlatform/parse-php-sdk) for more information.

 The Parse PHP SDK requires version 5.4 or greater of the PHP runtime.

-On Parse, you create an App for each of your applications.
-Each App has its own application id and REST API key that you apply to your web app.
-Your account on Parse can accommodate multiple Apps.
-This is useful even if you have one application, since you can deploy different versions for test and production.